abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 self-obsession has never been as strong as it is now in modern culture.
 Before, most people’s sense of self had to do with relationships—one’s relationship to family, village, or tribe.
-But in modern society everything ends up being about *me*.
+But in modern society everything ends up being about *me.*

 In our practice, we are trying to recognize this perception of self, seeing how we keep buying into it, giving weight to that feeling or